emichael/dslabs/README.md

 occur.
 Moreover, once these tests uncover a problem, it is a challenge to discover its root cause.
-Because the DSLabs framework has its node-centric view of distributed computation, it enables a more thorough form of testing – *model-checking*.
-Model-checking a distributed system is conceptually simple.
+Because the DSLabs framework has its node-centric view of distributed computation, it enables a more thorough form of testing – *model checking*.

+Model checking a distributed system is conceptually simple.
 First, the initial state of the system is configured.
 Then, we say that one state of the system, s₂, (consisting of the internal state of all nodes, the state of their timeout queues, and the state of the network) is the successor of another state s₁ if it can be obtained from s₁ by delivering a single message or timeout that is pending in s₁.
 A state might have multiple successor states.
-Model-checking is the systematic exploration of this state graph, the simplest approach being breadth-first search.
+Model checking is the systematic exploration of this state graph, the simplest approach being breadth-first search.
 The DSLabs model-checker lets us define *invariants* that should be preserved (e.g. linearizability) and then search though all possible ordering of events to make sure those invariants are preserved in students' implementations.
 When an invariant violation is found, the model-checker can produce a *minimal trace* which leads to the invariant violation.

+While model checking distributed systems is useful and has been used extensively in industry and academia to find bugs in distributed systems, exploration of the state graph is still a fundamentally hard problem – the size of the graph is typically exponential as a function of depth.
+To extend the usefulness of model checking even further, the test infrastructure lets us prune the portion of the state graph we explore for an individual test, guiding the search towards common problems while still exploring all possible executions in the remaining portion of the state space.

+### Visualization
 This framework is integrated with the [DViz](https://github.com/uwplse/dviz) distributed systems visualization tool, created by [Doug Woos](https://www.dougwoos.com/).
 This tool allows students to interactively